 Collaboration is fast and efficient.
 Send your shot list to the DP with the click of a button.
 The best part?
 We let you start shot listing for free.
 This gives you more time to think about the intangibles.
 For example, what can you learn from some of the most famous point of view shot examples?

-Point of view shot examples
+Effective point of view shot examples

 Let’s look at a famous POV shot in film.
-This clip from Saving Private Ryan masterfully shows Tom Hanks’ character’s POV as he enters Omaha beach.
+This clip from Saving Private Ryan masterfully shows Tom Hanks’ character’s POV as he enters Omaha Beach.
 We dig in on the destruction and inhumanity through his eyes, with constant check-backs to get his reaction shots as well.

 What about this shot from The King’s Speech?
-Tom Hooper puts us right into the action.
+Director Tom Hooper puts us right into the action.
 He uses the POV to accentuate the actual fear of public speaking and give us a glimpse into what the world looks like from the eyes of the aristocracy.

 Point of view shot movies

-While POV Shots certainly existed since the dawn of cinema, the rise of digital filmmaking allowed directors and writers the opportunities to brainstorm new uses for point of view shots.
-It started small, with the breakout hit, The Blair Witch Project.
+While POV shots have existed for decades, the rise of digital filmmaking allowed directors and writers the opportunities to brainstorm new uses for point of view shots.
+Especially the possibility to shoot entire movies in a 1st person point of view.

-It was a creative take on the POV Shot, but this time it lasted the whole film.
+It was a creative take on the POV shot, but this time it lasted the whole film.
 What’s fun about Cloverfield is that it uses the camcorder to bring us into people’s point of view, but still manages to cheat every possible camera angle by framing them as POV shots.

 It’s an absolutely insane trip.
 And it’s hard to forget The Diving Bell and The Butterfly.
-This film was nominated for four Academy Awards and took on “locked in” syndrome through the POV Shot.
+This film was nominated for four Academy Awards and took on “locked in” syndrome through the POV shot.

 STX released Hardcore Henry as a riff on the action film.
-It’s a great first-person point of view, film example.
+It’s a great first-person point of view film example.
 The movie sought to take audiences into the actual center of an action movie.

 Think you’ve got the POV shot in the can?
 We’ve got lots of stuff for you to use on your next project.
 Strap in, because we want to pack four years of film school into only a few videos.
 Learn from the masters about tone, production design, and more!